 HOW MUCH TIME IS NEEDED

 How much time you need to plan for in a place, is one of the most important questions to answer when planning a trip.
 Death Valley is a HUGE park, and there’s a lot to do.
 Luckily, almost everything we’ve outlined above, is relatively central to one area, making it easy to road trip around.
-Based on our visit and experience, we feel 3-5 days would be an ideal amount.
+Based on our visit and experience, you could easily pack most of this in to a 2-3 day visit, but we feel 3-5 days would be an ideal amount.
+It really just depends on how much you want to do in a day.

 OTHER THINGS TO CONSIDER